memibeltrame/clickdummy/README.md

 For a detailed documentation visit https://clickdummy.lessamess.ch/

 ## Licence
-clickdummy is opensource and Published under the MIT Licence.
+clickdummy is open-source software and published under the MIT Licence.